 Do Your Homework

 Before making an appointment for the first time or at a new place, it's pertinent to read reviews and do your homework to determine the right waxing formula for your skin and your needs.
 "There are several formulas out there but the most popular is the traditional wax removed with strips," says Grupenmager.
 "This system makes for a tedious, slow, and painful procedure."
 Another option is hard wax, which is synthetic and not ideal for all types of skin or all areas of the body.
 Grupenmager says the best formula is elastic wax, which does not require strips.
-She uses this formula at Uni K Wax Centers as it's ideal for sensitive skin and made of all natural ingredients like pine tree and beeswax.
+She uses this formula at Uni K Wax Centers as it's ideal for sensitive skin and made of all-natural ingredients like pine tree and beeswax.
 "The elastic wax stretches, causing less of a pull to the skin, meaning a more comfortable hair removal experience," she says.
 "Because the elastic wax is applied at body temperature, it also allows the waxing professional to remove the hair faster."

 All Waxes Are Not Created Equal

 As detailed above, there are several wax options to consider and all are not created equal.
-Grupenmager is a proponent of the elastic wax due to its list of benefits.
+Grupenmager is a proponent of elastic wax due to its list of benefits.
 While hard waxes are offered at many spas, she warns that "hard waxes break and crack, making the wax difficult to remove and also reducing hair removal efficiency."
 Another major difference between the two that she notes is that while elastic wax is applied at body temperature, hard wax is applied hot, which can sometimes lead to burns if not done properly.

 Timing Is Everything

-Keeping the correct timing between waxes helps to ensure the best results and can also help for planning for specific events.
+Keeping the correct timing between waxes ensures the best results and can also help with planning for specific events.
 First, it's important that you maintain your routine waxing schedule year-round.
 Even if winter months have you worrying less about leg hair, if you take a hiatus while you're bundled up you'll be reversing your progress come spring and have to start all over again.
 Second, if you're scheduling waxing appointments to coincide with particular times you'll need to be hairless, Grupenmager has a recommended time frame.
 "If you're planning a winter or holiday getaway, it's best to come in for a waxing service as close to your trip as possible—ideally 2 to 3 days before leaving," she says, continuing that, "this ensures your skin will continue to look and feel great for your entire vacay as the grow-back period is typically between 4 to 8 weeks."

 Don't Forget SPF

-Your skin is extra sensitive after a wax, so it's even more important that you make sure to lather up with sunscreen (something you should be practicing whether or not you're waxing).
+Your skin may be extra sensitive after a wax, so it's even more important that you make sure to lather up with sunscreen (something you should be practicing whether or not you're waxing).
 "Using sun protection is always recommended year-round, and it is especially important during the first 24 hours after waxing to avoid redness and irritation," says Grupenmager.
 Just because the sun isn't out, doesn't mean it's okay to skimp on the sunscreen.
 "People often forget about sunscreen in the winter, but your skin is just as vulnerable to a burn even when the temperatures drop."

 Leave It to the Professionals